Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 Review: Assess the Source Material

-Bring existing materials into one place and assess what is relevant, reusable or missing.
+Bring existing materials into one place and assess what is relevant, reusable, missing or out of date.

 03